Why are Many Bees Dying?

 We need to stop buying these ubiquitous products immediately!
 Please switch to Organic seeds, seedlings and plants to insure that you are not part of this mass killing of our vital pollinators.
 You are part of the problem if you are planting these seeds or eating food that is grown from these seeds.
 While they apparently cause no direct danger to people, the indirect danger is alarming and appalling.
 One third of our food is pollinated by bees, and losing them would mean the loss of some of your favorite fruits and vegetables.

 Many people, organizations, and government entities use Neonicotinoids in the US, even though they are banned in many countries.
 Be on the lookout for the following substances as ingredients: Acetamiprid, Clothianidin, Dinotefuran, Imidacloprid, Nitenpyram, Thiocloprid,and Thiamethoxam.

 Charles Pellegrino wrote a prescient fiction novel in 1998 called “Dust.”
 In it, he explored what would happen if all those “insect pests” died.
 The rsults would be catastrophic.
 In short, insects are vital to our food supply as intermediaries, pollinators, and food for other life forms.
 Without them, the ecological balance would be tilted radically out of balance, causing unforeseen damage where it is unsuspected.

 Personally, you can remove your support for these substances by not consuming them.
-Tell everyone you know, as the more people are aware of this issue, the more likely it is we can continue to enjoy the benefits of pollinators like bees, even if it interferes with Big Food and Big Pharma’s bottom line.
+Please tell everyone you know.
+The more people are aware of this issue, the more likely it is we can continue to enjoy the benefits of pollinators like bees, even if it interferes with Big Food and Big Pharma’s bottom line.